 Although adults are most at risk for stroke, strokes can occur at any age, even before a child is born.
-Our team is experienced in the care of all stroke types including arterial ischemic strokes, hemorrhagic strokes and cerebral sinovenous thrombosis.
+Our team is experienced in the care of all stroke types including arterial ischemic stroke, hemorrhagic stroke and cerebral sinovenous thrombosis.
 We have special interest in hyper-acute intervention, perinatal stroke and strokes that occur in children with sickle cell disease.

 Childhood stroke is a stroke that occurs in a child who is between 29 days of life and 18 years of age.
-We provide specialized care for a variety of childhood strokes, including arterial ischemic strokes, hemorrhagic strokes and cerebrovenous thrombosi, and:
+We provide specialized care for a variety of childhood strokes, including:

 - Strokes associated with cardiac disease

 - Strokes associated with sickle cell disease

 - Strokes associated with abnormal blood vessels (i.e. vasculopathy) including moyamoya, focal cerebral arteriopathy (FCA), arterial dissection and arteriovenous malformations (AVM)

 Treatments for these conditions are highly specialized and personalized for each of our young patients.
 Care may include medication, surgery, neurointerventional therapies and/or rehabilitation.
 We have a dedicated team of physical medicine and rehabilitation (PM&R) staff available for both inpatient and outpatient rehabilitative services who are dedicated to maximizing long-term outcomes.

 To provide your child with the best care possible, our board-certified team includes highly-skilled specialists in the following divisions: